Robinpig/Note/docs/CS/CN/TCP.md

 When a router is forced to discard data because it cannot handle the arriving traffic rate, is called *congestion*.
 The router is said to be congested when it is in this state, and even a single connection can drive one or more routers into congestion.
 Left unaddressed, congestion can cause the performance of a network to be reduced so badly that it becomes unusable.
 In the very worst cases, it is said to be in a state of congestion collapse.
 To either avoid or at least react effectively to mitigate this situation, each TCP implements congestion control procedures.
+The challenge is to determine exactly when and how TCP should slow down, and when it can speed up again.

 > [!TIP]
 >